Policies and Procedures

 SECTION 13 – DEFINITIONS

-Agreement – The contract between the Company and each Consultant or Affiliate includes the Consultant Application and Agreement Terms and Conditions, Affiliate Application and Agreement Terms and Conditions, the Wealtheo™ Policies and Procedures, and the Wealtheo™ Compensation Plan, all in their current form and as amended by Wealtheo™ in its sole discretion.
+Agreement – The contract between the Company and each Affiliate includes the Affiliate Application and Agreement Terms and Conditions and the Wealtheo™ Policies and Procedures, all in their current form and as amended by Wealtheo™ in its sole discretion.
 These documents are collectively referred to as the “Agreement.”